Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Effect of horizontal domain extent on statistics

-Figure \ref{fig:PDF_domain} shows PDF of vertical velocity fluctuation in the $x$–$z$ plane at $y/D = 0.5$ ($y^+ = 32$).
+Figure \ref{fig:PDF_domain} shows PDF of vertical velocity fluctuation in the $x$–$z$ plane at $z/D = 0.5$ ($z^+ = 32$).
 Panel (a) shows cases VS-I through VS-III, and (b) shows cases WS-I through WS-III.
 Table \ref{tab:domain} lists the parameters for each case.
 For both the very stable (VS) and weakly stable (WS) cases, we observe that domain size does not influence the overall shape of the PDF and this qualitative aspect can be used to identify flow regimes.
 For instance, while PDF in WS cases shows wider distribution---signifying continuous turbulence---a narrow distribution in the very stable regime signifies turbulence collapse.
 Since the characterization of SABL into very stable and weakly stable regimes has been based on qualitative description of how turbulence manifest within the domain, we can use temporal statistics to identify flow regimes.
-Consequently, we rely on temporal statistics obtained from small domain $(26D \times 24D \times 26D)$ to identify the weakly and very stable regimes.
-Turbulence statistics and budget analysis are performed on data obtained from simulations with a much larger horizontal extent.
+Consequently, we rely on temporal statistics obtained from small domain $(26D \times 26D \times 24D)$ to identify the weakly and very stable regimes.